deltachat/deltachat-pages/en/help.md

 to create pseudonymous temporary accounts through QR-code scans.
-Note that Delta Chat apps on all platforms support multiple accounts so you can easily use action-specific "1-week" or "1-month" accounts next to your "main" account with the knowledge that all temporary account data will be deleted.
+Note that Delta Chat apps on all platforms support multiple accounts so you can easily use action-specific "1-week" or "1-month" accounts next to your "main" account with the knowledge that all temporary account data, along with all metadata, will be deleted.
-If a device is seized then contacts using temporary e-mail accounts can not easily be identified, as compared to messengers which reveal phone numbers that are often associated with passport identities of contacts.
+Moreover, if a device is seized then contacts using temporary e-mail accounts can not be identified easily, as compared to messengers which reveal phone numbers in chat groups which in turn are often associated with passport identities.

 ### How can I verify E2E-security with a contact?